espocrm/documentation/docs/administration/extensions.md

 !!! note

-    There's NO need to install intermediate versions.
+    There's no need to install intermediate versions.
 Install just the latest one.

 ## Uninstalling